Touch to Pair: Secure and Usable IoT Pairing without Information Loss: Introduction

-\begin{itemize} \item We introduce Universal Operation Sensing, enabling IoT devices to sense user operations, without requiring inertial sensors.
-Thus, this technique can be applied to heterogeneous IoT devices.
+\item We introduce \textit{Universal Operation Sensing}, which enables IoT devices to sense user operations without relying on inertial sensors.
+This technique can therefore be applied to heterogeneous IoT devices.

-\item We propose \emph{faithful fuzzy commitment}, ensuring that differences between values are faithfully reflected in the distances between their encodings, despite information loss.
-We further present a deadline-based pairing protocol, where data is exchanged with zero information loss.
+\item We propose faithful fuzzy commitment that ensures differences between values are accurately reflected in the distances between their encodings, despite information loss.
+We also present a deadline-based pairing protocol, \emph{\pname}, which guarantees zero information loss during pairing.